-The mission, organised in association with VisitBritain, involves a series of B2B workshops, presentations and sales calls with travel agents and tour operators over four days.
-It will allow participating Irish companies to network and do business face-to-face with key decision-makers, encouraging them to include the island of Ireland in future holiday programmes.
-The Irish companies will also meet with some of the key Indian travel and lifestyle journalists in both cities.
+The trade mission, which kicks off tomorrow, involves a series of B2B workshops, presentations, sales calls and networking events with influential travel agents and tour operators from around India – providing an excellent opportunity for the participating companies to showcase their product and do business face-to-face with key Indian decision-makers.
+The companies from Ireland will also be interviewed by some of the main travel and lifestyle journalists in both cities.

-Niall Gibbons, chief executive of Tourism Ireland, said: “The majority of our overseas visitors come from the core markets of Great Britain, North America and Mainland Europe, and while this will continue, it is important that we expand our focus beyond these markets and look to the long-term opportunities presented by India and the other BRIC countries.
-Since the visa waiver scheme was introduced by the Government last year, there has been a noted increase in demand from tour operators for visas for Ireland and ten tour operators in India are programming Ireland for the first time in 2012, on the back of the new arrangements.
-We believe the BRIC economies will play an increasing role in the future of the travel and tourism industry generally and will play a greater part in helping us to grow tourism from overseas in 2012 and beyond.”
+Niall Gibbons, chief executive of Tourism Ireland, said: “The majority of our overseas visitors come from the core tourism markets of Great Britain, North America and Mainland Europe, and while this will continue, it is important that we expand our focus beyond these markets and look to the long-term opportunities presented by India and the other BRIC countries.
+Since the visa waiver scheme was introduced by the Government in 2011, there has been a noted increase in demand from Indian tour operators for visas for Ireland.
+Latest estimates by the United Nations World Tourism Organisation (UNWTO) suggest that India will account for 50 million outbound tourists by 2020 and we believe this market could play a significant part in helping us to grow tourism from overseas in 2013 and beyond.”

-With offices in Mumbai and Delhi, Tourism Ireland’s programme of promotional activity in India involves co-operative campaigns with airlines and influential tour operators, to ensure Ireland features prominently in itineraries and travel brochures; hosting familiarisation visits for travel agents and tour operators around the island of Ireland; as well as working closely with travel and lifestyle journalists, to ensure the island of Ireland features extensively in the media in India.
-Tourism Ireland will continue to highlight the improved access to Ireland from India (including the recently launched Emirates service via Dubai and the existing service with Etihad Airways via Abu Dhabi) and the visa waiver scheme, introduced by the Government last year, which is enhancing Ireland’s popularity as a holiday destination for Indian travellers.
+With offices in Mumbai and Delhi, Tourism Ireland’s programme of promotions in India involves co-operative activity with influential intermediaries such as airlines and tour operators, to ensure Ireland features prominently in their itineraries and travel brochures; familiarisation visits for travel agents and tour operators around the island of Ireland; as well as working closely with travel and lifestyle journalists, to ensure they write or broadcast extensively about the island of Ireland.

 Further media information: